OrganismalSystemsBiology/faster2/README.md

 Since the downloaded FASTER2 folder has an example exp.info.csv file, you can simply change it to describe your experiment.
 Be aware; you must keep the header line unchanged because FASTER2 uses the headers to parse the CSV file.

 #### mouse.info.csv
-This file describes information about the individual mouse in the exeriment:
+This file describes information about the individual mouse in the experiment:
 |Device label|Mouse group|Mouse ID|DOB|Stats report| Note|
 |----   |----|----|----|----|----|
 |ID47395|WT|ES015-5-G7_1  |2019/03/25| Yes| Left 1(B1) |